 They have the couple talk to the therapist, not to each other.

-…and there’s a very good reason why: They’re not sure what to do if a couple’s fight starts to escalate.
+…and there’s a very good reason why: They’re not sure what to do if a couple’s fight escalates.

-When you choose online counseling for your marital problems, make sure you spend a great deal of each session (after the evaluation) talking to each other, not the therapist, about what’s wrong and how to fix it.
+When you choose online counseling for your marital problems, make sure you spend most of each session (after the evaluation) talking to each other, not the therapist, about what’s wrong and how to fix it.

 The couples therapist has to plan an exit strategy.

 After all, the therapist’s job is to put themselves out of a job.
-If they make themselves central to each discussion, in order to enable it to go well, they’re making themselves indispensable.
-And that’s a big, big, mistake.
+If they make themselves central to each discussion, to enable it to go well, they’re making themselves indispensable.
+And that’s a big, big mistake.

 A marriage counselor has to work to get themselves out of the picture.

 This is short-term work, not a long-term commitment.
-We have to get in there, make an impact, watch how the two of you run with it, and refine.
-Then have you try it again.
-After a few short months, (12-18 sessions usually) we’re finished.
+We must get in there, make an impact, watch how the two of you run with it, and refine.
+Then, have you tried it again?
+We’re finished after a few short months (12-18 sessions usually).
 And a good portion of those sessions will be in the “after therapy” time frame.

 After Therapy is much as 6 months between each session, over a two-year period.